ghacks Technology News

 search engine security

-The extension works on the default search engine domains and localized search engines.
+The extension works on the search engines that it supports as well as localized search engines.
 Zscaler SES on or off is displayed below the search form to indicate if the add-on is enabled on that particular search engine.

 search security